 What to See Near Cinque Terre

-Once you’ve visited everything on our Cinque Terre Travel Guide, the coastal city of La Spezia is a short car, boat or train ride away!
-The city offers interesting museums, basilicas, a 13th century castle, and public gardens by the waterfront.
+Once you’ve visited everything on our Cinque Terre Travel Guide, the coastal city of La Spezia is a short car, boat, or train ride away!
+The city offers interesting museums, basilicas, a 13th-century castle, and public gardens by the waterfront.
+You can learn how to make the local seafood specialties with a Ligurian fish cooking class, or opt for a private 1-on-1 class with a local.
 Around 40 miles northeast of La Spezia, outdoor enthusiasts can visit Appennino Tosco-Emiliano National Park.
-Here you’ll discover hidden lakes, abundant wildlife, and chair lifts to transport you to the top of the mountains.
-Alternatively, lively Portovenere sits aside the Bay of Poets between La Spezia and Riomaggiore.
-A UNESCO World Heritage Site, the town is popular with Italian tourists who come to enjoy the beautiful beaches during summer months.
-Enjoy the dolce vita as you dine on open terraces and partake in wine tasting.
-Don’t miss a visit to Byron’s Grotto – named after the writer and poet Lord Byron – who spent his summers here and gained inspiration for his works!
+Here you’ll discover hidden lakes, abundant wildlife, and chairlifts to transport you to the top of the mountains.
+There is also lovely Bonassola, considered the unofficial “6th village” of Cinque Terre.
+Enjoy an organic wine tasting experience in this sustainable commune, which is even quieter and more charmingly off-the-beaten-path.

 To sum it all up, a visit to Cinque Terre offers a uniquely delightful side of Italy, ideal for a coastal vacation.
 Although it is similar to Italy’s Amalfi Coast to the south, it has some distinct differences.
 Check our guide comparing the two to decide which one appeals more.
 While Cinque Terre has more mysterious and less accessible experiences to offer, there’s an easy solution.
 Our offering of tours and packages are designed to unlock off-the-beaten-path experiences in the region.